Skip to main content

 There is an elevator inside, and 8 viewing windows, and apparently it was built partially by slaves between the years 1848-1865, and then it was completed by white men in 1888.
 Which complicates how I feel about the task at hand, but I’m not exactly sure how or why.

 Ever since “The Idea,” all the meetings have revolved more and more around what would eventually become known as “Project Lumberjack.”
 In this intervening period, we lost some members who didn’t believe in what we were doing.
-Mr. S worked tirelessly networking with the Suffolk and Richmond Chapter Leaders to combine in our efforts, and recruit new members.
+Mr. S worked tirelessly networking with the Suffolk and Richmond Chapter Leaders to combine in our efforts and recruit new members.
 More people started showing up at the meetings.
-It got so crowded Mr. S had to make some phone calls in order to reserve the middle school auditorium instead.
+It got so crowded that Mr. S had to make some phone calls in order to reserve the middle school auditorium instead.
 Our little family is bigger and more beautiful than ever, but it’s mostly dudes now.
 The other chapter leaders would stand upfront beside Mr. S and they would take turns talking.
 One’s name was Nicholas, and he seemed like a pretty normal guy, and the other one, I kid you not, wore a scary Halloween Store mask and answered only to “Ghostface.”
 I saw “Ghostface” in the parking lot once, and his car didn’t match his personality.
 I didn’t get a good look at him either; he drives with his mask on, probably for a couple miles just to be safe.
 First we were told to not speak each other’s last names aloud.
 Then we were encouraged to use only code names.
 “Ghostface” said that it would take too long for us to come up with our own names, so he put a bunch of pieces of paper in a hat and then everyone took turns picking, and everyone wrote their new name on the whiteboard.

 “Eagle”